 Insulation can help reduce the impact of cold weather on your equipment, but using a heater is more effective so long as the one you use does not compromise workplace safety.

 Some heating options are a really, really bad idea to operate in CID1 and CID2 environments.
 Any type of open flame heater, including propane heaters and torches, greatly increase the chance of ignition of flammable material, potentially leading to an explosion of catastrophic proportions.
 Unit heaters or location heaters are also a poor choice due to the lack of directional control over heat output.

 Heat trace can sometimes be used, depending on what type of hazards are in the work area, but electrical wiring within the tape could be accidentally cut and exposed, igniting vapors and resulting in destruction.

 Powerblanket heating blankets

-Powerblanket provides products that are certified to either of these hazardous location equipment safety standards.
-So when it comes to heating in hazardous areas, Powerblanket is both an efficient and safe choice.
+Powerblanket provides products that are certified to C1D2 hazardous location equipment safety standards.
+So when it comes to heating in C1D2 hazardous areas, Powerblanket is both an efficient and safe choice.
 In addition to these ratings, Powerblanket products are also certified to UL, and CSA standards.

 Powerblanket’s innovative approach to providing industry-specific heating solutions has helped customers save a lot of time and resources to safeguard and increase efficiency among the assets that keep their businesses running.
 So whether it’s freeze protection, viscosity maintenance, curing assistance, or some other heat-related dilemma, Powerblanket can help, even if you operate in a hazardous location.